 For a saltwater paddle and a view of the Gulf Coast, head southeast to Galveston Island.
 The state park has three official paddling trails between 2.6 and 4 miles long.
 These trails are on the bay side of the island, between the island and the mainland, rather than on the open ocean.
 This makes for gentle waters that are accessible to all levels of paddlers.
 There is typically plenty of parking in the state park, except for in the summer when beachgoers crowd in.

 There are no rental facilities in the state park, but where that amenity lacks, hospitality takes its place.
 The state park, along with Friends of Galveston Island State Park, hosts frequent kayaking events like beginners classes and sunset paddles.

 Martin Dies Jr. State Park

 Moving from the sand to the swamp, this state park is 120 miles northeast of Houston in Jasper, Texas.
 While much of the scenery surrounding Houston looks similar, this park has a variety of nature views.
 Unlike many kayaking spots, which are large open areas, the trails here cover winding sloughs and the Neches River.
 You’ll navigate your boat through tunnels of Cypress trees, lily pads, and Spanish moss.
-An alligator or two might swim by — but don’t worry; they’re not the aggressive ones.
+You might even see an alligator!